Added Sugar- What You Need To Know

 If you are having any symptoms or have any questions, please call 811 to speak with a registered nurse 24 hours a day.

 Sugar is a simple carbohydrate that provides calories for your body to use as energy.
-Sugar has no other nutritional value.
+There are two main types of sugar.

 On average Canadians consume 110.0 grams of sugar a day, the equivalent of 26 teaspoons.

 What are the main sources of added sugar in Canada?

 - Sugary drinks (for example, soft drinks, sports drinks, energy drinks, and juice drinks)

 - Dairy desserts (for example, ice cream and sweetened yogurt)

 The Heart and Stroke Foundation and Diabetes Canada recommends you consume no more than 10% of total daily calorie intake from Sugar.
 Based on a 2000 calorie a day diet, this is about 50 grams (or 12 teaspoons).

 Path to improved health

 If you eat or drink too much added sugar it can lead to health problems.
 These include:

 - Tooth decay